The Best Lightweight Vacuum Cleaners for Elderly People of 2023

 Cons

-Get the Eureka Stylus vacuum cleaner on Amazon
+Get the Eureka Stylus stick vacuum cleaner at Amazon

 Best Canister

-If you’re looking for a compact yet powerful vacuum that’s easy to store, the Oreck Commercial BB9000GR XL Pro 5 may be the right choice.
-This five-pound vacuum cleaner is light enough to go anywhere but powerful enough to handle any job, thanks to a stout 4 amp motor and bags that hold up to one quart of dust and dirt.
+If shoppers are looking for a compact yet powerful vacuum that’s easy to store, the Oreck Pro 5 may be the right choice.
+This 5-pound vacuum cleaner is light enough to go anywhere but powerful enough to handle any job, thanks to a stout 4 amp motor and bags that hold up to one quart of dust and dirt.

-It comes with a 30-foot cord, allowing you to handle several rooms without unplugging, and a 4-foot hose you can attach to an extension in order to reach ceilings with ease.
-The extension is included, as is a crevice tool, a brush, and several other small attachments.
+It comes with a 30-foot cord, allowing users to handle several rooms without unplugging, and a 4-foot hose they can attach to an extension in order to reach ceilings with ease.
+The extension is included, as are a crevice tool, a brush, and several other small attachments.

 Product Specs